t1m4lc/zamzamxp/content/blog/annapurna-circuit-trek-complete-guide-2025.md

 Perfect for families or beginner trekkers.

-💡 **Tip:** [ZamZam Xp](https://zamzamxp.com/nepal/trekking/annapurna-circuit) also offers these alternative treks and can advise you on the best itinerary according to your level and desires.
+💡 **Tip:** [Zamzam Experience](https://zamzamxp.com/nepal/trekking/annapurna-circuit) also offers these alternative treks and can advise you on the best itinerary according to your level and desires.

 ### Possible Combinations